Stir-fried Rice Cakes (炒年糕)

-As a kid, whenever we went to a Chinese restaurant, especially a Shanghainese restaurant, we would always order stir-fried rices cakes (炒年糕) of some sort — sometimes with cabbage and other times with shepherd’s purse.
-Since being in New York, I haven’t found a restaurant with stir-fried rice cakes that taste like the dish I grew up with, so, unshockingly, I started to make my own.
-Turns out, it’s actually a pretty simple dish to make.
+As a kid, whenever we went to a Chinese restaurant, especially a Shanghainese restaurant, we would always order stir-fried rice cakes (chao nian gao, 炒年糕) of some sort — sometimes with cabbage and other times with shepherd’s purse.
+Since being in New York, I haven’t found a restaurant with stir-fried rice cakes that taste like the dish I grew up with, so I started to make my own.
+It turns out it’s actually a pretty simple dish to make.
+You can also make this vegetarian by leaving out the pork and amping up the shiitake — highly recommend saving the shiitake soaking liquid to use in place of the water that this dish calls for!

 For the meat:

-- 1/4 pork tenderloin, sliced into thin strips (alternatively, use 1 small chicken breast)
+- 1/4 lb pork tenderloin, sliced into thin strips (alternatively, use 1 small chicken breast)

 - 1 tsp soy sauce